wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

         sg_motl_rescale('allmotl_dclean_sclean_halfset_2.star', 'allmotl_bin4_1.star', 2, 1);

 3. Make a new subtomogram averaging folder (`subtomo/bin4/`) and initialize it (`stopgap_initialize_folder.sh subtomo`).
-Copy the wedgelist, STOPGAP tomolist, bin4 motivelists and scripts into this new folder.
+Copy the wedgelist, STOPGAP tomolist, bin4 motivelist, and scripts into this new folder.
-For simplicity, you can also rename the motivelist to `allmotl_1.star`.
+    - For simplicity, you can also rename the motivelist to `allmotl_1.star`.
-The wedgelist keeps all information in unbinned pixels, so it can be used "as is" for any binning.
+    - The wedgelist keeps all information in unbinned pixels, so it can be used "as is" for any binning.
-The paths in the tomolist will need to be updated; this can be done by making a new one using TOMOMAN or simply using a text editor.
+    - The paths in the tomolist will need to be updated; this can be done by making a new one using TOMOMAN or simply using a text editor.
-Copy the necessary bash scripts.
+    - Change `rootdir` in the bash scripts

-5. Extract subtomograms.
+4. Extract subtomograms.
-Set the boxsize to 64 and update the pixelsize.
+Set the boxsize to 64 and update the pixelsize to 5.4 (1.35 Å/pix × 4 = 5.4 Å/pix).

 ## Bin4 Angular Refinement